ec-jrc/lisflood-model/2_04_stdLISFLOOD_snowmelt/index.md

 The division in elevation zones is based on a normal distribution, which was found to adequately fit the real distribution of the elevation of e.g. 100m SRTM DEM pixels within a 5x5km grid cell.
 Three elevation zones *A*, *B*, and *C* are defined with each zone occupying one third of the pixel surface.
 Assuming further that $T_{avg}$ is valid for the average pixel elevation, average temperature is extrapolated to the centroids of the lower (*A*) and upper (*C*) elevation zones, using a fixed temperature lapse rate, *L*, of  0.0065 °C per meter elevation difference.
 Snow, snowmelt and snow accumulation are subsequently modelled separately for each elevation zone, assuming that temperature can be approximated by the temperature at the centroid of each respective zone.

+At each time step, and in each elevation zone, the snow cover (expressed as mm equivalent water depth) is given by the sum of the precipitation as snow minus the snow melt and the ice melt:

+$$
+SnowCover = Snow - M - Im
+$$

 [🔝](#top)